MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamworkDeletedTeamChannelMessage.md

 # New-MgTeamworkDeletedTeamChannelMessage

 ## SYNOPSIS
-Send a new chatMessage in the specified channel or a chat.
+Send a new chatMessage in the specified channel.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaBetaTeamworkDeletedTeamChannelMessage](/powershell/module/Microsoft.Graph.Beta.Teams/New-MgBetaTeamworkDeletedTeamChannelMessage?view=graph-powershell-beta)

 ## SYNTAX